 Introduce Seaweed For A Healthy Heart

 A fantastic way to introduce seaweed into your diet is to consider cooking with algae oil.
-Use this instead of traditional extra virgin olive oil, to stir-fry your favorite veggies.
+Use this instead of the traditional extra virgin olive oil to stir-fry your favorite veggies.
 You could even sprinkle some seaweed seasoning onto your meal too.

 Improve Your Brain Health

 Nothing is more important than what’s happening up there.
 Your mental health is worth more than gold.
 When you introduce seaweed, you introduce brain power too.
 Experts agree that omega-3 fatty acids, EPA and DHA found in seaweed, are brilliant for cognitive health because they improve memory and performance.
 In fact, certain populations heavily rely on seaweed for brain development in children.

 A good tip is to swap your go-to pasta with kelp noodles.
 These are gluten-free, fiber-rich alternatives and are very low in carbohydrates.